Blue business cards with orange logo showing Pantone 287 C and 164 C color specifications

 Letterheads

-What is the difference between spot color vs process colour?
+What is the difference between spot color vs process color?

 So, we know what a spot color is, but how does it differ from process color printing?

 Where spot colors are formed using premixed inks, process colors are not premade.
-Instead, process colours are made within the printing press, using a combination of four set colours.
+Instead, process colors are made within the printing press, using a combination of four set colors.

 CMYK is the most common form of process printing.
 In this technique, the four colors Cyan, Magenta, Yellow, and black (Key) join to make the final printed colors.
 Each color is applied to the paper separately in varying amounts.
 After each color is applied, they merge to create the end piece.